2press/sc2monitor/README.md

 ```
 Your API-key `your-bnet-api-key` and secret `your-bnet-api-secret` have to be created by registering an application at https://develop.battle.net/access/ and have to be passed only once or when you want to change them.
 If not specified `mysql+pymysql` will be used as database protocol - other protocol options can be found at https://docs.sqlalchemy.org/en/latest/dialects/.

-If not executed reguarly the script will try to make an educated guess for games played since the last execution.
+If not executed regularly the script will try to make an educated guess for games played since the last execution.

 At execution a protocol will automatically logged to the database.